chedan2038/pytest-selenium/README.md

 # pytest-selenium

+Test automation with Pytest + Selenium using Page Object model

-Final work on the course: "Test Automation with Selenium and Python"
+[Final work on the course: "Test Automation with Selenium and Python"]